scope-lab-vu/ns_gym/README.md

 ```

-# Experiments:
+# Tutorial:

-The experiment files for each environment and benchmark algorithm can be found in the [experiments](experiments) directory.
+A more comprehensive tutorial presented can be found [here](tutorial.ipynb)